crmclean/Oman/results/Notebook.md

+# 2019-01-03

+The algorithm I need to use for this project is an IDS3 information tree model that makes decisions based on the entropy of each row of features.
+Conceptually a low entropy is ideal since it has the most predictive power.

 # 2018-12-02

 The current state of affairs: I have a meeting w/ ethan from the Alm lab to discuss the use of different ML tools to solve my classification issue.
 Alternatively, I could also speak w/ Rohan.